keatonkraiger/Whisper-Transcribe-and-Translate-Tutorial/README.md

-# # A Practical Whisper Transcription Guide
+# A Practical Whisper Transcription Guide

+A beginner's guide to using OpenAI's Whisper, a powerful and free to use transcription model.

 ## Description